IBS?

 Dysbiosis (gut microbiome imbalance)

-And it’s not your fault
+And it is not your fault.

 The bottom line?